ali-raheem/CryptoTracker/README.md

 Simple HTML5/Javascript cryptoportfolio tracker, pulls data from Poloniex.com public API and charts it.

+You can see a [demo here](https://wolfmankurd.github.io/CryptoTracker) however github data will not be dynamically updated like running your own version will be.

 # Running

 Run getPoloData.py to update data.
 Perhaps add it to cron to run 5mins?